The Hawks and the Sparrows: Production

-Filming took place in Assisi, Tuscania, Viterbo, Rome and at Leonardo da Vinci–Fiumicino Airport.
+Filming took place in Assisi, Tuscania, Viterbo, Rome and at Rome Fiumicino Airport.
 Interior sets from Incir De Paolis Studios were also used.

 Pasolini chose to cast Totò as the protagonist as he felt his comedic style represented the two aspects of humanity: extravagance and humanity.
-Pasolini chose to use both non-professional actors from off the streets and Italian cinematic icons like Totò because he felt the brutality of the amateur and the lightness of the professional worked together.
+Pasolini chose to use both non-professional actors from off the streets and Italian cinematic icons such as Totò, because he felt the brutality of the amateur and the lightness of the professional worked together.

-Totò was used to choosing his own jokes and ad-libbing his own lines but for this film he learned to respect Pasolini's script and direction.
+Totò was used to choosing his own jokes and ad-libbing his own lines, but for this film he learned to respect Pasolini's script and direction.

-Carlo Croccolo offered to dub Totò for Pasolini as he worked on the dubbing for many of Totò's other films but Pasolini refused this.
+Carlo Croccolo offered to dub Totò for Pasolini, as he worked on the dubbing for many of Totò's other films, but Pasolini refused this.

 Scenes had to frequently be reshot as the crow kept trying to claw at Totò's eyes.
 Thus a system was devised where the crow's cage was placed behind the camera and the crow would chase after it.

 Reception

-The film had great critical success but the commercial success was very weak.
+The film had great critical success, but the commercial success was very weak.
 This is the lowest grossing film to star Totò.